NBA Trade Rumors: Could Philadelphia 76ers have DeMarcus Cousins In Their Sights? [Opinion]

 The Pelicans, fresh off their only playoff appearance with Davis, inked him to lucrative 5yr-$127 million deal in 2015.
 While the money and personal numbers (23/10/2) has Davis in elite status, the win column will say otherwise.
 But, will the team be willing to trade their best player?
 No, but they might be willing to part ways with Cousins.

 As good as Cousins is, he has not won.
-The talent level in Sacramento can’t be blamed on him but what about last season with the Pelicans?
+The talent level in Sacramento can’t be blamed on him, but what about last season with the Pelicans?
 Any frontcourt which features Davis and Cousins should not be on the outside looking in.
 What the Sixers and the rest of the NBA are watching is to see how the Pelicans handle adversity.
 Trading for Cousins was a risk the Pelicans were willing to take last year hoping a tandem of he and Davis would make the playoffs.

 What team do we want to trade DeMarcus Cousins to now? https://t.co/Xtq6phTMST pic.twitter.com/B0qhz2RTdw